 The 1964 Great Alaska earthquake (also known as the Good Friday earthquake) occurred at 5:36 PM (local time, 3:36 UTC) on Good Friday, March 27 in the Prince William Sound region of Alaska.
 It lasted approximately 4.5 minutes and is the most powerful recorded earthquake in U.S. history.

 The earthquake triggered a 27-foot (8.2 meters) tsunami which destroyed the village of Chenega, killing 23 of the 68 people who lived there.
 Survivors out-ran the wave, climbing to high ground.
 It also caused a massive underwater landslide.
-Port Valdez city harbor and docks were collapsed, 30 people perished.
+Port Valdez city harbor and docks collapsed, and 30 people perished.

 A total of 139 people are believed to have died: 15 as a result of the earthquake itself, 106 from the subsequent tsunami in Alaska, 5 from the tsunami in Oregon, and 13 from the tsunami in California.